MokeEire/yuyutsu/src/routes/+page.md

 ---
 layout: page
 title: Home
-description: "A minimal Sveltekit theme with a sidebar."
+description: "A blog about making the world better and visualizing data."
 ---

 <script>